jazzband/django-push-notifications/README.rst

 All settings are contained in a PUSH_NOTIFICATIONS_SETTINGS dict.

 In order to use GCM, you are required to include GCM_API_KEY.
-For APNS, you are required to include APNS_CERTIFICATE.
+For APNS, you are required to include APNS_CERTIFICATES.

-- APNS_CERTIFICATE: Absolute path to your APNS certificate file.
+- APNS_CERTIFICATES: A dictionary mapping app IDs to absolute path to your APNS certificate files.
+Should contain an entry with the key "default" as the fallback.
 Certificates with passphrases are not supported.
 - GCM_API_KEY: Your API key for GCM.
 - APNS_HOST: The hostname used for the APNS sockets.
 When DEBUG=True, this defaults to gateway.sandbox.push.apple.com.
 When DEBUG=False, this defaults to gateway.push.apple.com.
 - APNS_PORT: The port used along with APNS_HOST.
 Defaults to 2195.